ojalaw/INTOL-MP1/TESTING.md

 ## Manual Testing

-During the manual testing, I tested whether the sites functionality, usability and responsiveness.
+During the manual testing, I tested the sites functionality, usability and responsiveness.

 **Functionality**